Bloodborne Pathogens

 Transmission

 People who work in the healthcare industry are particularly vulnerable to exposure to bloodborne pathogens due to the nature of their work.
-When thinking of the term bloodborne pathogens, we assume that these disease-causing organizations can only be transmitted through blood.
+When thinking of the term bloodborne pathogens, we assume that these disease-causing organisms can only be transmitted through blood.
 However, they can also be transmitted through exposure to other body fluids, which include:

 • Saliva